IRCraziestTaxi/typeorm-linq-repository/README.md

 ## Foreword

 This is a work in progress.
-I am still learning all the intricacies of TypeORM's QueryBuilder, so some things don't work as expected right now.
-It handles simple `include`s, `thenInclude`s, `where`s, and `orderBy`s very well, but I am still working on the more complex cases.
-If you do want to use the code, I only ask that you please submit issues and/or pull requests so that any problems can be straightened out.
+I am still learning all the intricacies of TypeORM's QueryBuilder, so complex queries may not work as expected.
+It handles simple `include`s, `thenInclude`s, `where`s, and `orderBy`s very well and now handles filtering included relationships, but there has not yet been any testing on complicated queries.
+An NPM package will come soon after a little more testing has been performed.
+If you do want to clone and use the code, I only ask that you please submit issues and/or pull requests so that any problems can be straightened out.

 ### Prerequisites